arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 </div>

 --{{0}}--
 I'm going to give you a few minutes to try this on your own.
-There will be a comment in the chat for you to "like" when you are done, and when we have a quorum, we will do complete the query together.
+There will be a comment in the chat for you to "like" when you are done, and when we have a quorum, we will complete the query together.

 ## `LIKE`
 --{{0}}--